jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/05_binary_operations_4.rst

     SyntaxError: invalid syntax

-  I change "not_ and_" to "or_"
+* I change "not_ and_" to "or_"

   .. code-block:: python
+    :lineno-start: 82
+    :emphasize-lines: 2

     def material_implication(p, q):
         return not p or not not q
         return not (p and not q)

-  the test is green again.
-I remove "not_ not_"
+  the test is green again

+* I remove "not_ not_"

   .. code-block:: python
+    :lineno-start: 82
+    :emphasize-lines: 2

     def material_implication(p, q):
         return not p or q
         return not (p and not q)

+  the test is still passing

-  all tests are still passing.
-I remove the other statement
+* I remove the other statement

   .. code-block:: python
+    :lineno-start: 82

     def material_implication(p, q):
         return not p or q